lmu-mandy/projects-shivani_harrison_deep/README.md

 2. ls $PWD/*.ann > 2.list    (all the .ann file paths are in 2.list file)
 3. paste  -d "," 1.list  2.list  > input.list   (combines the path of both .txt,.ann file with comma seperated)
 ```
-The nertoIOB.py replaces the orginal annotaions with IOB format.
+Pass the input.list as input to the nertoIOB.py, which replaces the orginal annotaions with IOB format.

 ## step2:
 Convert the Brat annotation to NER format, for this download stanford core NLP package 2015-04-20 3.5.2 version from https://stanfordnlp.github.io/CoreNLP/history.html, unzip the file and after getting into the folder run the command